 7. Study opposite takes on the same idea.

 A key to successful idea generation is to recognize there are infinite answers to every challenge.

 To develop this mindset, seek out different ways people answer the same question.

 Some people think productivity hacks ruin our lives while others believe our productivity is determined by who we sit next to.

 Who’s right?
 It doesn’t matter — that’s not the point.

-The point is consuming conflicting ideas helps us see a bigger picture, expand our viewpoint, and trigger our own take on the subject.
+The point is consuming conflicting ideas helps you see a bigger picture, expands your viewpoint, and triggers your own take on the subject.